 Love, love, love granola bars.
 They leave a nice honey flavor in your mouth.
 The crisp ones can be slathered with peanut butter for a healthy high-protein snack.
-However, the store-bought ones are just so expensive, though.
-After much searching, I found a great granola bar recipe a few years ago that I modified to .
+However, the store-bought ones are just so expensive.
+A few years ago, after much searching, I found a great granola bar recipe that I modified.
 It is just the right combination of chewy to crunchy.
-However, I haven't changed the recipe to try for a firm, crunchy one that can be eaten with a spread.
+However, I haven't changed the recipe to see if I can make a crunchy bar that can be eaten with a spread.
 Maybe that will go onto my goal list for recipes to learn for the year.

 Preheat oven to 350 degrees